 - Scrub off blisters; wipe lightly with RAMUC thinner.
-Apply a very thin coat of Type A to blend in for uniformity if needed. - All painted surfaces must be dry prior to painting with Type A. - Paint must cure for 5 dry days on an outdoor pool.
+Apply a very thin coat of Type A-2 to blend in for uniformity if needed. - All painted surfaces must be dry prior to painting with Type A-2. - Paint must cure for 5 dry days on an outdoor pool and 10 days on an indoor pool.